getappmap/appmap-agent-js/README.md

 <!-- ### Mode

 The functionalities of the agent is split in two main parts.
-The *backend* buffers the trace and eventually post-process it and stores it.
+The *backend* buffers the trace and eventually post-processes it and stores it.
 The *frontend* contains all the other functionalities of the agent which should always be located on the recorded process -- eg: intercepting http traffic.
 The `mode` configuration option defines where the backend is located:
 * `"local"`: the backend is executed by the recorded process.
 * `"remote"`: the backend is executed by another node process.

 Advantages of the remote mode over the local mode:
-* Appmap storage will always happens, regardless of how the recorded process is terminated.
+* Appmap storage will always happen, regardless of how the recorded process is terminated.
   For instance, in the local mode, killing the recorded process with `SIGKILL` or performing `process.removeAllListeners("exit")` will preclude appmap storage.
-* The backend process manages multiple recorded processes and prevent accidental overwriting of appmap files.
+* The backend process manages multiple recorded processes and prevents accidental overwriting of appmap files.
 * Lower memory footprint of the agent on the recorded process because it contains less functionalities and no trace. -->

 ## Manual Recording